Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 ...Or was life nothing *but* a series of devil’s bargains, with an inevitable price at the end?

-Something to ponder...but not just now.
+Something to ponder... but not just now.
 Right now, she wanted to wander, and *see.*

 When she eventually caught up with Daar, he was over at the obstacle course about to make a run of it, much to the studious interest of a number of young, fiercely fit Females.
 He stretched out on all fours, shook out his once-again short pelt, crouched, and—